Page last updated: October 2024

 How the surgery is done

-- VATS – a keyhole approach known as video-assisted thoracoscopic surgery (VATS).
-The surgeon makes a few small cuts (incisions) in the chest wall.
+- VATS – lung cancer surgery can often be done using a keyhole approach.
+This is known as video-assisted thoracoscopic surgery (VATS).
+The surgeon will make a few small cuts (incisions) in the chest wall.
 A tiny video camera and operating instruments are passed through the cuts, and the surgeon performs the operation from outside the chest.
 A keyhole approach usually means a shorter hospital stay, faster recovery and fewer side effects.

-- Thoracotomy – if a long cut is made between the ribs in the side of the chest, the operation is called a thoracotomy or open surgery.
+- Thoracotomy – if a long cut is made between the ribs in the side of the chest, the operation is called a thoracotomy.
+This may also be called open surgery.
 You will need to stay in hospital for 3–7 days.

 What to expect after surgery

-- Exercises for breathlessness – A pulmonary rehabilitation program can help improve breathlessness and reduce the risk of chest infection.
+- Exercises for breathlessness – A pulmonary rehabilitation program can help improve breathlessness and reduce the risk of a chest infection.
 A physiotherapist will show you how to do exercises.
+To continue rehabilitation after you leave hospital, talk to your surgeon or visit Lung Foundation Australia to find a program near you.

-- Pain – You may have some pain but this can be controlled.
+- Pain – You may have some pain after surgery but this can be controlled.
+Ask for pain relief as needed.
 Managing the pain will allow you to do breathing exercises and help you to recover.
 Pain will improve when tubes are removed from the chest.

-- Tubes and drips – You will have several tubes in place, which will be removed as you recover.
-A drip in a vein in your arm (intravenous drip) will give you fluid and medicines.
-There may be tubes in your chest to drain fluid and help your lungs expand; and a tube in your bladder to check how much urine you pass.
+- Tubes and drips – Several tubes will be in place after surgery.
+They will be removed as you recover.
+A drip in a vein in your arm (intravenous drip) can provide fluid and medicines.
+Tubes in your chest drain fluid and help your lungs expand; and a tube in your bladder may check how much urine you pass.

 Radiation therapy

-Also known as radiotherapy, radiation therapy is the use of targeted radiation to kill or damage cancer cells so they cannot grow, multiply or spread.
+Also known as radiotherapy, radiation therapy uses radiation to target and kill cancer cells.

-- to treat an early lung cancer if you are unable or choose not to have surgery
+- if you chose not to have surgery

 Standard external beam radiation therapy (EBRT)